aws-samples/tabular-column-semantic-search/README.md

         ```
             python tools/run_pipeline.py --destination_bucket <DESTINATION_BUCKET> --input_mode file --file_or_url <LOCAL_OR_REMOTE_CSV_PATH>
         ```
-4. Open the web app URL (ALBFargateServiceServiceURL) output by `cdk deploy` or found in the CloudFormation stack Outputs.
+4. You will receive sign-in credentials and the web app URL via email, at the email you specified in [config.yaml](config.yaml).
+Log in to the web app using these credentials.
+You will be prompted to reset your password during the first login.
-5. Log in using credentials specified in [config.yaml](config.yaml).
+    * Note the demo creates and uses a self-signed certificate for the web app, which may not be trusted by your web browser by default.
+Self-signed certificates should not be used beyond testing.
+For best security, use a certificate signed be a credible CA.
-6. Use the web app to query OpenSearch and visualize results.
+5. Use the web app to query OpenSearch and explore results.

 ### Steps to deploy
 Create a virtual environment: